smogon/pokemon-showdown-client/CONTRIBUTING.md

 - no generators or iterables other than `Array` - they either have tons of overhead or are outright unsupported, and this lets us use `for`-`of` on arrays with zero overhead

 We have polyfills for:
-- `Array#includes` - Note: won't work correctly for -0
+- `Array#includes` - Note: won't be able to find `NaN`s
 - `String#startsWith`
 - `String#endsWith`
 - `String#includes`
 - `Object.assign`
 - `Object.create` - Note: second argument is unsupported

 These polyfills are optimized for speed, not spec-compliance.
-As long as you don't screw around with them, you won't have a problem.
-Note that `Array#includes` won't work correctly for `NaN` or `-0`.
+As long as you don't write very nonstandard code, you won't have a problem.

 `Array#includes` is put directly on the `Array` prototype, so you can't use `for-in` on Arrays.
 Fortunately, TypeScript will complain if you try.